tanrar/discorg-bot/README.md

 - Monitors a specified Discord channel
 - Generates hourly, 8-hour, and daily summaries of conversations
 - Creates user-specific daily summaries
-- Engages in chat interactions with customizable personality
+- Engages in chat interactions with customizable personalities
 - Uses Anthropic's Claude model for summarization and chat responses
+- Maintains context memory for more coherent conversations

+## Available Commands

+- `/hourly_summary`: Generate and post an hourly summary
+- `/daily_summary`: Generate and post a daily summary
+- `/eight_hour_summary`: Generate and post an 8-hour summary
+- `/user_daily_summary`: Generate a daily summary focused on a specific user
+- `/enable_chat`: Enable bot chatting in the monitored channel
+- `/disable_chat`: Disable bot chatting in the monitored channel
+- `/set_personality`: Set the bot's personality (e.g., Harry from Disco Elysium)
+- `/clear_memory`: Clear the bot's memory of recent messages
+- `/help`: Display a list of available commands and their descriptions

 ## How It Works

 1. The bot connects to Discord and monitors the specified channel
-2. It responds to various slash commands for generating summaries
+2. It responds to various slash commands for generating summaries and managing its behavior
-3. When chatting is enabled, it can respond to messages or engage randomly
+3. When chatting is enabled, it can respond to messages using the selected personality
 4. Summaries and chat responses are generated using Anthropic's API
 5. Summaries are posted in a designated output channel